Talent Pipeline Management

 - Generates granular, actionable data on employer demand

-- Provides a structured process for collective action and decision making
+- Provides a structured and agile process for collective action and decision making

 - Engages the full spectrum of talent sourcing providers